The Connection Between Near Work And Myopia

 Myopia management is suitable for children aged 8-12 with any level of myopia, or those who are at risk of becoming nearsighted (if both parents are shortsighted, for example).

-To schedule your child’s myopia consultation, contact EyeCare Associates today!Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+To schedule your child’s myopia consultation, contact EyeCare Associates today!Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.